-Legacy Elite II models are also equipped with the Dexter EZ-Flex Suspension, which contain bushings that require periodic maintenance by greasing the wet-bolts.
+The trailer's suspension which contain bushings that require periodic maintenance by greasing the wet-bolts.

-SEALS AND ADHESIVES
+SEALS & ADHESIVES

 It is important to maintain the seals and adhesives of your Oliver Travel Trailer to prevent moisture from entering and destroying your camper.
-You should inspect the exterior caulk and reseal as necessary.
+You should inspect the exterior caulk and reseal as needed.
 Weather, sun, and road vibration will affect the seals and silicone/caulk causing them to dry, crack or separate.
 Oliver recommends resealing the exterior shell of your camper at least once every year.
 Refer to maintenance schedule.

-WINDOWS AND DOORS
+WINDOWS & DOORS

-Check the seals around the windows and doors at regular intervals.
+Check the seals around the windows and doors at regular intervals: